Short URL for this page:

 Not knowing the magnitude of the rising, the President and his military adviser prepared for the worst, and drew up a proclamation, which Lee was authorized to use if conditions justified.
 Armed with this document, and without waiting to put on a uniform, Lee hurried with Stuart by train to the Relay House, eight miles from Baltimore, whither the marines had gone from Washington at 3:30 P.M. to take the train for Harpers Ferry.5 The two officers arrived after the cars for Harpers Ferry had left, but Lee was told that a locomotive would soon be brought up to carry him to his destination.
 He accordingly telegraphed orders to the marines on the train ahead of him to stop at Sandy Hook, slightly more than a mile from Harpers Ferry, and to await his arrival.
 The senior line officer with the marines was a lieutenant, Israel Green.
 They were accompanied by Major W. W. Russell, but he was a paymaster and could not take command.
 But this time alarm was general.
 Rumor had swollen the number of insurgents to 500.
 Lee so notified the secretary at 7:45 P.M.6

 Aboard a roaring locomotive, Lee reached Sandy Hook at 10 o'clock and found the marines waiting for him there, along with four companies of Maryland militia, under a brigadier general of that state.
 Lee learned quickly that the bridge to Harpers Ferry was open, that the number of the insurgents had been greatly exaggerated, and that those who had survived a day of desultory fighting with the militia had taken refuge in the fire-engine house, within the armory enclosure.
 They had carried with them a number of hostages whom they had captured during the night of October 16‑17, when they had first descended on Harpers Ferry.
 Firing, slow and half-hearted, was still in progress.
 The leader p396 of the band, Lee heard, was a man styling himself Smith, who had been seen at Harpers Ferry and in Maryland before the attack.
 Lee ascertained, too, that Harpers Ferry was already swarming with Virginia militia and armed citizens, and that the engine house could be surrounded with little difficulty.
 There were troops enough, and to spare, for the only work ahead — that of storming the place.
 For this reason Lee telegraphed instructions to Baltimore that the troops dispatched from Fort Monroe should not be sent on.
-The message was duly received by the commanding officer, Captain Indicates a West Point graduate and gives his Class.E.
+The message was duly received by the commanding officer, Captain Indicates a West Point graduate, Class of 1839: a link to his biographical entry in Cullum's Register.E.
 O. C. Ord, whose name Lee was to hear more than once in the years that lay ahead.7 Lee decided, also, to refrain from issuing the President's proclamation, because he did not deem the rising of such moment as to justify the document.8 At 11 o'clock P.M. that night (October 17), he crossed the river and placed the militia in the armory enclosure with marines.
 His inclination was to attack at once, but he feared that if he entered the engine house in the darkness the hostages, who included some of the most prominent men of the neighborhood, member slain in the mêlée.9 He determined to survey the ground, to make ready for an assault on the engine house at daylight, and, meantime, to drawº up a summons to the insurgents, in case they might be induced to yield and to give up their prisoners.
 This was the letter he addressed to the men in the armory, of whose identity he was not yet certain, though it was reported, about this hour of the night, that the leader of the gang was one John Brown, a notorious antislavery partisan from Kansas:10

 Headquarters Harpers Ferry,